mucsci-students/2023sp-420-G-J-IFY/StyleGuide.md

 ### Header Block

 1. Module Name
-2. Date of creation
+2. Contributors to Function in order of most Contributed
-3. Contributors to Function in oder of most Contributed
+3. Date of creation
-4. Functions in that module
+4. Description of module
-5. Description of module
+5. Functions in that module
-6. Imports
+6. Imports (Imports will be below the header block)

 ### Example